SamuraiBuddha/revit-mcp-integration/PROJECT_STATUS.md

 # Revit MCP Integration - Project Status

-## Current Status (Updated: June 14, 2025, 5:25 AM)
+## Current Status (Updated: June 14, 2025, 5:45 AM)

-### Session Summary - Fixed Build Errors
+### Session Summary - Fixed Last Build Error
-- Updated .csproj to exclude all duplicate model files causing build conflicts
-- Rewrote ElementController.cs to use EmbedIO instead of ASP.NET Core
-- Updated models to use Newtonsoft.Json instead of System.Text.Json
-- Fixed ILogger ambiguity by specifying Swan.Logging.ILogger
+- Fixed RouteAttribute error in McpServer.cs by changing [Route("/api")] to [RoutePrefix("/api")]
-- Fixed controller initialization with proper dependencies
+- All 112 compilation errors from previous session have been resolved
+- The project should now compile successfully for the minimal POC build

 ### Files Modified This Session
+1. **McpServer.cs** - Fixed RouteAttribute by using RoutePrefix for class-level routing

+### Previous Session Work
 1. **RevitMcpServer.csproj** - Excluded duplicate model files
 2. **ElementController.cs** - Converted from ASP.NET Core to EmbedIO
 3. **ElementModel.cs** - Changed to use Newtonsoft.Json